dwgebler/doclite/README.md

 Please raise an issue on the project GitHub if you encounter any problems.
 I am always interested in improving the software.

-### Contributing, forking

-DocLite is open source but not open contribution.
-Pull requests from outside the project will not be accepted in to the official repo.
-This is unfortunately a necessary restriction because I also offer a separate commercial license and cannot have code in the official distribution which is outside my copyright.

-GPL licensed users are welcome to fork DocLite and are free to copy, modify, and distribute it in accordance with the terms of the GNU GPL v3 license.

 ### Contact the author